JacksonKary/WebProject/v6/README.md

 <br>

 ## How to run
-This version can be ran, or so they say:
+This version can be ran, or so they say.

 ### TO RUN THIS YOURSELF, YOU WILL NEED ACCESS TO YOUR OWN MYSQL SERVER & LOGIN